ClickAndMortar/AdvancedCsvConnectorBundle/README.md

 * `Attribut` (mandatory): Attribute code in your Akeneo project (you can use suffixes like `-fr_FR` or `-EUR` for locales, channels, currencies, ...)
 * `Nom de la colonne` (mandatory): Column name in your file to import
-* `Transformation`: Method name (can be a custom method in your extended `ImportHelper`) to update value after mapping.
-Example: Uppercase, lowercase, ...
+* `Transformation`: LUA script name to update value after mapping.
+Example: Uppercase, lowercase, ... (you can create a new LUA script under `Référenciel / Scripts LUA`)
 * `Valeur par défaut`: Default value for attribute if empty data in file
 * `Identifiant` (mandatory):  Used to defined main identifier attribute of product
 * `Uniquement à la création`: Set attribute value only if product is new (checked with `identifier` attribute)